Access, Control, and Digital Assets: Rethinking Succession Law in Light of the NSWLRC Inquiry

-Governments can be quite slow in providing the regulations regarding new technologies.
-In most cases although you own a photograph posted online it is the service provider who owns the access and sets the rules as to who may access their service and how it may be done.
+Governments can be quite slow to provide regulations for new technologies.
+In most cases, although you own a photograph posted online, the service provider owns the access and sets the rules for who may access its service and how it may be done.

-Google allows you to use a setting called Inactive Account Manager which allows you to decide what happens to your data and at what time your account is to be treated as inactive – no one ever really dies they just stop using their Google account.
+Google lets you use a setting called Inactive Account Manager to decide what happens to your data and when your account is treated as inactive.
+No one ever really dies; they stop using their Google account.

 Facebook gives you options for what you want to happen to your account when you die — you can select an ‘inheritor’ (a sort of digital executor) for your Facebook profile, to accept new friend requests, update the profile and cover photo, and write memorial messages.

-A Canadian families struggled to obtain their dead Husband and Fathers account details from Apple.
+A Canadian family struggled to obtain their deceased husband and father’s account details from Apple.
 The Couple owned an iPad and an Apple computer.
-When the Husband died his wife knew the iPad’s login code, but didn’t know the Apple ID password
+When the Husband died, his wife knew the iPad’s login code, but didn’t know the Apple ID password

-In the event that you are incapacitated (this is why a power of attorney is important) your appointed Attorney can control and deal with your digital assets.
+If you are incapacitated (which is why a power of attorney is important), your appointed Attorney can control and manage your digital assets.

-Until governments provide clear guidelines that executors are able to log into accounts in order to access the digital assets of a Will maker it might be wise to include a clause in your Will giving that power to your executor – and then writing down your passwords and storing them separately in a safe place.
+Until governments provide clear guidelines that allow executors to log in to accounts to access the digital assets of a Will maker, it might be wise to include a clause in your Will giving that power to your executor – and then write down your passwords and store them separately in a safe place.

 Leave a Reply